jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 * Teach data science in a way that honours context, respects situated knowledge, and makes it clear that data is never "raw".
 * Emphasize the user of data to create shared meaning over individual mastery.
 * Teach data science that values not only reason, but ethics and emotions as well

-#### Constructionism
-Pedagogical approach that centers context, situated knowledge, and learning by doing.
-Similar to the ideas in [Mindstorms](thoughts/Mindstorms.md)

-Papert rejected the banking method of education: educator transmits a piece of information to the learner's brain

-Instead, learning is *experiential*: it takes place through an active process where the learning develops the ability to modify or transform an object or idea.

-Core principles
-1. People do not get ideas, they make them
-2. People construct new knowledge with particular effectiveness when they are engaged in constructing personally meaningful products

-"Instead, design justice pedagogies must support students to actively develop their own critical analysis of design, power, and liberation, in ways that connect with their own lived experience"

-However, if resource constraints become an excuse to avoid examining the root of the problem area, then designers will almost always end up, at best, providing Band-Aids for deep wounds and, at word, actively serving existing power structures.

 ### Critiques
 "Design by commitee produces mediocrity" or "we don't want to end up with the lowest-common-denominator design!"